DESI-UR/VAST/Documentation/paper.md

 # Acknowledgements

 SB and DV acknowledge support from the DOE Office of High Energy Physics under award number DE-SC0008475.
 MG was supported by the NSF Research Experience for Undergraduates program under award number 1757062.
-KD and FZ acknowledge support from the University of Rochester (UR) and UR Research Innovation Grants program.
+KD and FZ acknowledge support from the University of Rochester (UR), and FZ acknowledges support from the UR Research Innovation Grants program.

 # References